Leana Wen Removed As Planned Parenthood President

-Dr. Leana Wen is no longer the President of Planned Parenthood.
+Dr. Leana Wen is no longer the president of Planned Parenthood.
 The physician was appointed to the position in November 2018, but the organization announced on Tuesday that they were ending her role with them, according to People.
 Wen was the first physician to lead the New York-based nonprofit.

 Planned Parenthood tweeted out the news on Tuesday, thanking her for her work and wishing her the best in the future.

-Wen, who is an emergency room physician, also posted about the news on social media, alleging she was outed during a secret meeting.
+Wen, who is an emergency room physician, also posted about the news on Twitter, alleging she was outed during a secret meeting.

 “I just learned that the PPFA Board ended my employment at a secret meeting,” Wen said on Twitter on Tuesday.
 “We were engaged in good faith negotiations about my departure based on philosophical differences over the direction and future of Planned Parenthood.”